 Misconceptions about collecting organic waste in the workplace with Kaicycle

-Method is lucky to now have our organics collected through Wellington’s urban farm, local composter and community educator, Kaicycle.
+Method is lucky to now have our organics collected through Wellington's urban farm, local composter, and community educator, Kaicycle.
 Our small office in Wellington was struggling to find the right provider because we had no back area to store a wheelie bin.
 We are excited to share that Kaicycle now has more capacity to bring on businesses around central Wellington.

-So if you’re a small to medium business with up to 60L of organic waste a week, you can have your scraps collected by the super-local, low-carbon provider Kaicycle – Get in touch with the team here.
+So if you're a small to medium business with up to 60L of organic waste a week, you can have your scraps collected by the super-local, low-carbon provider Kaicycle.

-Kaicycle was started in Wellington in 2015, by a handful of passionate people with the shared vision of growing nutritious food in the heart of the city, composting local food scraps to feed the soil and boosting the well-being of their community and ecosystem.
+While we were speaking to Kaicycle, we thought why not ask the experts to bust some myths around organics in the workplace?
+Kaicycle was started in Wellington in 2015, by a handful of passionate people with the shared vision of growing nutritious food in the heart of the city, composting local food scraps to feed the soil, and boosting the well-being of their community and ecosystem.

-Kate Walmsley, Kaicycle’s Composting manager said: Collecting your business’ organics and sending them to composting is a simple way to improve your sustainability and take action on climate change.
-Even if you’re small, the amount of organics you produce does add up over the year!
+Kate Walmsley, Kaicycle's Composting manager, said: "Collecting your business' organics and sending them to composting is a simple way to improve your sustainability and take action on climate change.
+Even if you're small, the amount of organics you produce does add up over the year!
 If you separate it, you can start to measure it and see improvements over time.
-It’s also an opportunity to get your employees thinking about food waste - and encourage the wider culture change we desperately need on how we manage resources and waste and reduce emissions.
-A lot of people feel good about being able to make more sustainable choices at work.
+It's also an opportunity to get your employees thinking about food waste – and encourage the wider culture change we desperately need on how we manage resources and waste and reduce emissions.
+A lot of people feel good about being able to make more sustainable choices at work."

 Organic Waste Collection Doesn't Make a Significant Impact

-A ton of food scraps and coffee grounds per year would produce around 600 kg of CO2 equivalent in landfill - and that’s accounting for the share burnt off by gas capture.
-To put that into perspective, for a typical Kaicycle customer with 30-50 staff in the office each day, that’s 300 kg CO2 equivalent a year.
+Organic waste in a landfill emits methane, a greenhouse gas that is 80 times more damaging than CO2.
+This is a significant impact, especially when you consider organics account for up to 40% of office waste.
+A ton of food scraps and coffee grounds per year would produce around 600 kg of CO2 equivalent in landfill – and that's accounting for the share burnt off by gas capture.
+To put that into perspective, for a typical Kaicycle customer with 30-50 staff in the office each day, that's 300 kg CO2 equivalent a year.
+More so, by composting the food waste, the materials can be turned into nutritious soil and be used to grow more kai.
+Kaicycle donates compost to schools and community gardens.
+It can be tough to find good quality compost in Wellington, and it's costly.

 It's Just Another Expense

 Businesses often think of waste as a fixed cost, but there are often efficiencies that can be made to reduce costs in the long run, especially if you're able to reduce how much you're sending to landfill.
-Then you’re able to factor in that the cost has a positive impact, reduces carbon credits needed and can help your business demonstrate progress toward ESG goals and corporate responsibility and something tangible your staff can participate in every day.
+Then you're able to factor in that the cost has a positive impact, reduces carbon credits needed, and can help your business demonstrate progress toward ESG goals and corporate responsibility and something tangible your staff can participate in every day.

 Only Large Companies Can Implement These Programs